 That is a “huge gap” between the worries over income inequality and those traditional fault lines, noted Dr Puthucheary, who found some of the survey results quite “unsettling”.

 “Today, it’s the divide between the haves and the have-nots that’s creating the most tension,” he said.
 “This is going to be an explosive issue because it challenges some of the values that we hold so firmly and dearly”.

 Values like fairness, meritocracy and the “founding ideal that there’ll be no such thing as a second-class citizen”.
 But has the nation been living up to that standard for every Singaporean?

 Do people believe that Singapore is a city of opportunity where they can make it so long as they work hard?
 Is education effective as a social leveller today?

 Those are some of the questions explored on the documentary, Regardless of Class.
 And the answers reflect some “uncomfortable realities”, said host Dr Puthucheary.
-(Watch it on CNA tonight, Oct 1, at 8pm.)

 The treatment that security guard Mohammed Syukri receives is instructive.
 It may vary from resident to resident at the condominium where he works, but they can get “harsh”.

 “Sometimes, even when the barrier isn’t open properly, they’d start shouting at us.
 They’d say ‘useless security’ and ‘stupid security’ and things like that,” he related.